shadowed1/ChromeOS_PowerControl/README.md

 *SleepControl:*

 - By reading powerd.LATEST log, SleepControl monitors when the powerd daemon reports when the user is idle.
-- Once the user is idle, SleepControl uses dbus-send --system to input an empty dummy user input.
+- Once the user is idle, SleepControl uses dbus-send --system to input an empty dummy user input every 2 minutes.
 - SleepControl monitors reports of audio activity the same way to prevent the screen going black when watching a video.
-- This simulated input tricks ChromeOS thinking the user is actually still there until its set timer runs out.
+- This simulated input tricks ChromeOS thinking the user is actually still there until its set timer runs out; enabling custom sleep time.
-- SleepControl compares its fake inputs timestamps with powerd's reports to know when real input occurs; going to sleep until user inactivity is reported again.
+- SleepControl compares its fake inputs timestamps with powerd's timestamps to know when real input occurs; going to sleep until user inactivity is reported again.

 <br>